/ tool-comparisons / Drizzle vs Firebase for Solo Developers

 The Firestore database uses a document-collection model.
 You do not write SQL.
 Instead, you structure data as nested documents and query it using the Firestore SDK.
 For simple CRUD applications this is fast and intuitive.
 For anything involving complex joins, aggregations, or relational data, it gets painful.

-Firebase's free tier (Spark plan) gives you 1 GB Firestore storage, 10 GB bandwidth, 50K daily reads, and free authentication.
+Firebase's free tier (Spark plan) gives you 1 GiB Firestore storage, 10 GiB of monthly network egress, 50,000 document reads per day, 20,000 writes per day, 20,000 deletes per day, and Authentication free up to 50,000 monthly active users.
 That is enough to build and launch a small product without spending a dollar on infrastructure.

 Head-to-Head Comparison